-- Live in a home defined as "affordable housing".
+- Live in a home defined as "affordable housing."
 "Affordable housing" is defined by California Public Utilities (P.U.)
-Code 2852, and is generally defined as a home that cannot be sold without restrictions on the real estate market.
-This can take many forms, which include the following.
+Code 2852.
+This can take many forms, which include the following:

 - Single-family home has a resale restriction or an equity sharing agreement with a public entity or nonprofit affordable housing provider

 - Single-family home is part of a multi-family complex supported by public funds to enable selling the home at an affordable cost to low income families.

 - Single-family home was purchased through a first time homebuyer program or loan program that uses state or federal HOME funding - and contains a qualifying resale restriction or equity sharing agreement.